 The Regordane welcomed some illustrious travellers along its course: King St Louis, in 1254, who departed from Aigues-Mortes en route to the Crusades; Simon de Montfort, in order to crush the Cathars after the killing of the Pope’s emissary at St Gilles; and Louis XIV’s armies, sent to crush the Camisards in The Cevennes some 500 years later.
 Many a destroyed castle and church along the way bear witness to the devastation caused by these last two episodes in French history.

-Your France hiking trip commences in Pradelles, a charming, medieval granite town on the volcanic plateau of the southern Massif Central.
+Hiking the Regordane Way commences in Pradelles, a charming, medieval granite town on the volcanic plateau of the southern Massif Central.
 One of only four remaining pilgrimage “Maladreries” marks the point of departure.
-They were refuges that comprised a chapel on one side of the road, accommodation on the other, and a raised walkway that straddled the road and linked the two together – which afforded much-needed shelter to some when hiking in France during the seasonal rains.
+They were refuges that comprised a chapel on one side of the road, accommodation on the other, and a raised walkway that straddled the road and linked the two together – which afforded much-needed shelter during the seasonal rains.

 You head south from the town and soon discover the first granite rocks of the sacred path just south of La Ribeyre.
 A section of this medieval trail, that had been lost until recently, has been miraculously resuscitated after Pestel.
 Further on, past Lesperon, you walk the ‘Royal Route’, the name given to the 18th century paved surface.
 You then wade carefully across two streams, and pass through several charming hamlets, before arriving in La Bastide and your first overnight stay.

-Your second day’s France hiking experience is a master class in hill-walking, as you discover ‘montjoie’ (stone waymarks), dolmen and mule drivers’ cartwheel tracks engraved deeply into the granite rock pavement, testament to the trading importance of this route in bygone times – deep incisions are visible from both the twelfth and thirteen centuries, as well as the eighteenth, distinguishable by the differing wheel gauges of each epoch.
+Your second day’s Hiking the Regordane Way experience is a master class in hill-walking, as you discover ‘montjoie’ (stone waymarks), dolmen and mule drivers’ cartwheel tracks engraved deeply into the granite rock pavement, testament to the trading importance of this route in bygone times – deep incisions are visible from both the twelfth and thirteen centuries, as well as the eighteenth, distinguishable by the differing wheel gauges of each epoch.